MihailKovachev/Notum/Physics/Special Theory of Relativity/Lorentz Transformation.md

 >
 >where $\gamma$ is the [Lorentz factor](Lorentz%20Factor.md) for the two inertial frames of reference, $c$ is the [speed of light](../../Mechanics/Speed%20of%20Light.md) in a vacuum and $\boldsymbol{\beta} = \frac{1}{c} \boldsymbol{u}$.
 >
->>[!NOTE] Note: Relativity of Simultaneity
->>
->>The fact that $t$ and $t'$ can be different means that two events which are perceived as simultaneous in one frame of reference need not be perceived as simultaneous in the other.
-Moreover, the order of the events can be different depending on the frame of reference.
->>
->
 >>[!PROOF]-
 >>
 >>TODO